coding-finesse/coding-finesse/README.md

          width="45" /> </h1> -->

-<h3>💫 About Me :</h3>
+### 💫 About Me:

 - 😄 Pronouns: She/Her
-- 🌱 I’m currently learning more about Front-End Technologies.
+- 🌱 Currently exploring Front-End Technologies.
+- 💻 Recently interned with [Zomato](https://github.com/zomato) as a Software Development Intern.
+- 👩🏻‍💻 Check out my Zomato Github contributions: [z-aarzoo](https://github.com/z-aarzoo)
-- 👧🏽 I also run a non-profit org [GirlUp Ludhiana](https://girlupludhiana.vercel.app/), guiding girls along their journey from leaders to changemakers.
+- 👧🏽 I also lead a non-profit organization, [GirlUp Ludhiana](https://girlupludhiana.vercel.app/), empowering girls along their journey from leaders to changemakers.
-- 🤔 I’m looking forward to help with open-source projects and opportunities.
+- 🤔 I'm eager to contribute to open-source projects and collaborate with like-minded individuals.
-- 💬 Ask me about networking or any tech-related stuff.
+- 💬 Feel free to ask me about networking or any tech-related topics.
-- 🎙️ I'm always ready to collaborate over podcasts and hackathons.
+- 🎙️ I'm always open to collaboration for podcasts and hackathons.
-- 📫 How to contact me: Check social links below or [mail me](mailto:sharma.aarzoo21@gmail.com).
+- 📫 How to reach me: Check the social links below or [email me](mailto:sharma.aarzoo21@gmail.com).
-- ☕ If you wish to connect with me for a coffee chat: [Book a slot at your convenience, and we’re good to go!](https://topmate.io/aarzoosharma)
+- ☕ If you'd like to schedule a coffee chat, [book a slot at your convenience, and we’re good to go!](https://topmate.io/aarzoosharma)
+- 📚 To explore my tech journey, visit [bento.me/aarzoo](https://bento.me/aarzoo) which showcases my experiences and projects.

+Feel free to explore my work and connect with me.
+Let's create something amazing together! ✨

 ![](https://github.com/coding-finesse/snk/raw/output/github-contribution-grid-snake.svg)

 <h3>🌐 My Socials</h3>